jainpranav1/PAT/README.md

 - Tutorial for Three.js audio visualizer - [How To Create A 3D Audio Visualizer Using Three.js
   ](https://www.youtube.com/watch?v=qDIF2z_VtHs)

+# Usage

+Feel free to fork this code and modify it.

 # Special Thanks

 - Thank you to my Mom for helping me film the video.
 Thank you to my Mom and Dad for supporting me while making this project.